kokkos/kokkos-core-wiki/docs/source/API/core/view/view.rst

 .. cppkokkos:function:: constexpr size_t span() const

-   Returns the memory span in elements between the element with the lowest and the highest address.
+   Returns the memory span between the element with the lowest and the highest addresses.
 This can be larger than the product of extents due to padding, and or non-contiguous data layout as for example ``LayoutStride`` allows.

 .. cppkokkos:function:: constexpr size_t size() const

-   Returns the product of extents, i.e. the logical number of elements in the view.
+   Returns the product of extents, *i.e.,* the logical number of elements in the view.

 .. cppkokkos:function:: constexpr pointer_type data() const

    Return the pointer to the underlying data allocation.
-   WARNING: calling any function that manipulates the behavior of the memory (e.g. ``memAdvise``) on memory managed by ``Kokkos`` results in undefined behavior.
+   WARNING: calling any function that manipulates the behavior of the memory (*e.g.,* ``memAdvise``) on memory managed by ``Kokkos`` results in undefined behavior.

 .. cppkokkos:function:: bool span_is_contiguous() const

-   Whether the span is contiguous (i.e. whether every memory location between in span belongs to the index space covered by the View).
+   Whether the span is contiguous (*i.e.,* whether every memory location in a span belongs to the index space covered by the View).

 .. cppkokkos:function:: static constexpr size_t required_allocation_size(size_t N0=0, size_t N1=0, \
       size_t N2=0, size_t N3=0, \
       size_t N4=0, size_t N5=0, \
       size_t N6=0, size_t N7=0, size_t N8 = 0);

-   Returns the number of bytes necessary for an unmanaged view of the provided dimensions.
+   Returns the number of bytes necessary for an unmanaged View of the provided dimensions.
 This function is only valid if ``array_layout::is_regular == true``.

 .. cppkokkos:function:: static constexpr size_t required_allocation_size(const array_layout& layout);

-   Returns the number of bytes necessary for an unmanaged view of the provided layout.
+   Returns the number of bytes necessary for an unmanaged View of the provided layout.

 Other
 ~~~~~